Flowey

 Flowey the Flower is a fictional character and the main antagonist of the 2015 video game Undertale, developed by Toby Fox.
-Flowey is the first NPC the player encounters in the game and introduces himself as a friendly and helpful talking flower, before quickly revealing himself to be a malevolent, megalomaniacal, and homicidal entity who abides by a "kill or be killed" philosophy.
+Flowey is the first NPC the player encounters in the game and introduces himself as a "friendly" and "helpful" talking flower, before quickly revealing himself to be a malevolent, megalomaniacal, and homicidal entity who abides by a "kill or be killed" philosophy.

-Flowey is the final boss of Undertale's "Neutral" route; after absorbing the souls of the six fallen humans, he evolves into a grotesque form known as "Omega Flowey", alternatively known among some fans as "Photoshop Flowey".
+Flowey is the final boss of Undertale's "Neutral" route; after absorbing the souls of the six fallen humans, he evolves into a grotesque form known as "Omega Flowey", alternatively known as "Photoshop Flowey".
 In the "True Pacifist" route, he additionally absorbs the souls of every monster in the Underground, and reveals that he is Asriel Dreemurr, the son of Toriel and Asgore, reincarnated as a soulless flower.
+In the "Genocide" route, he is killed by the protagonist after the final boss encounter with Sans.

 Critics and fans have praised Flowey's characterization, backstory, occasional fourth wall breaking, and boss fights.